Co-author: Michelle Norton

 When deciding what tools to use to help you collate your budget, the choice is entirely personal and one way is not necessarily better than another.
 Some people prefer the good old fashioned pencil and notepad method while others go for something a little more sophisticated such as a budget calculator.
 There are heaps of spreadsheets available for the task – and there are plenty of free smartphone apps that budget and track your expenses – some even alert you if you’re approaching your budget limit.

-6 step budget plan
+Six-step budget plan

 Gather as much information as you can.
 Get all your financial information, such as bank and investment account statements, recent rates, utility bills, and any information about money you have coming in and what you spend it on.

 Write down all sources of income, such as your salary (net income or take home pay) and other income (this could be interest on investments, rent owed to you, share dividends etc).
 Write down your total income as a monthly amount.
 If you’re paid more frequently it may be easier to plan your budget over your pay period, such as fortnightly.

 Here’s the challenging bit, list all of your expenses.
 These will include rent or mortgage repayment, car repayment, mobile phone and data, car insurance, home insurance, private health insurance, groceries, petrol, travel, utilities, entertainment and education expenses.

 Divide the expenses above into fixed and variable.
 Fixed expenses broadly stay the same each month (mortgage/rent, car loan, car insurance, home insurance etc).
 Variable expenses change from month to month (groceries, petrol, entertainment etc) – so you’ll have to average these.

 Once you have totalled your income and expenses, you’ll get an idea of the overall state of your finances.
 If your income exceeds your expenses, you’re off to a good start.
 If it’s the other way around, like many, you are living beyond your means and it’s time to make some changes.

 Even if you think there’s no way you’ve got any room in your budget to save, have faith.
 The budget you have created can be altered to incorporate smarter ways of spending or cutting back in certain areas.

 More often than not, making a budget and seeing the figures on paper is a shock at first.
 However, a budget is not a tablet set in stone.
 It can be altered according to your goals.
 You may want to pay off debt, or save for a family holiday, or have money in reserve for the kids’ education.
 The most important thing about a budget is that you put it into action and stick to it, otherwise it will end up being that piece of paper floating in the breeze of unrestrained spending.

-Footnote: Each time you cut your costs or increase your income, put that extra money into your savings.
+A final piece of advice: Each time you cut your costs or increase your income, put that extra money into your savings.
 After all, you never hear anyone complaining about having too much savings, do you?
 And if you need a kickstart – here are 30 ways to save money.